-./installer.sh <What to Build> <Where to Build> <Kernel Source> - <What to Build> - a Install Acceleration - ba Build Acceleration - bs Build Acceleration Sample Code - s Build Sample Drivers - h Provide Command line help - <Where to Build> - Set the build location, for example, /CRF_Release or \$PWD.
-3.2.4 Configuration Files When the Acceleration software loads, it is configured based on settings in the configuration files (dh89xxcc_qa_dev0.conf and dh89xxcc_qa_dev1.conf).
+./installer.sh a \$PWD ./installer.sh bs /QAT 3.2.4 Configuration Files When the Acceleration software loads, it is configured based on settings in the configuration files (dh895xcc_qa_dev0.conf and dh895xcc_qa_dev1.conf).
 Both configuration files are placed in the /etc directory.
 The files are processed when the system boots.
 If changes are made to the configuration file, the Acceleration software must be stopped and restarted for the changes to take effect.
-The Intel Communications Chipset 89xx Series Software package includes multiple types of configuration files.
+The Intel Communications Chipset 8925/8950Series Software package includes multiple types of platform-specific configuration files.
 Depending on your installation options and SKU, a valid configuration file will be copied to the /etc directory for you.
 If your system has more than one Intel Communications Chipset 89xx Series, it is recommended that you verify that the correct configuration files were copied.
+Refer to the Programmer's Guide for your platform for additional information on the configuration files.
 3.3 Starting/Stopping the Acceleration Software When the Acceleration software is installed, a script file titled qat_service is installed in the /etc/init.d directory.
 The script file can be used to start and stop the Acceleration software.
-To start the software, issue the following commands: Service qat_service start Note: If the service qat_service start command fails, verify the following: -Software is installed.
+To start the software, issue the following commands: Service qat_service start Note: If the service gat_service start command fails, verify the following: -Software is installed.